How to Get a Personal Loan – And Things to Consider Beforehand

 The content on DollarSprout includes links to our advertising partners.
 When you read our content and click on one of our partners’ links, and then decide to complete an offer — whether it’s downloading an app, opening an account, or some other action — we may earn a commission from that advertiser, at no extra cost to you.

 Our ultimate goal is to educate and inform, not lure you into signing up for certain offers.
 Compensation from our partners may impact what products we cover and where they appear on the site, but does not have any impact on the objectivity of our reviews or advice.

 If you need to buy a car, you take out an auto loan.
 If you want to buy a house, you get a mortgage.

 But what if you need something more specific, like money for your wedding or for a home repair?
-You can take out a personal loan.
+For those needs, you can take out a personal loan.

-Personal loans can help take care of an unexpected expense like a car repair, pay for a home improvement project, or an outstanding medical bill.
+Personal loans can help take care of an unexpected expense like a car repair, /home improvement project, or an outstanding medical bill.

 If you have multiple outstanding credit card balances, you can also use a personal loan to consolidate them into one affordable payment.
 With a personal loan, you can pay for essentially anything.

 A personal loan lets you borrow money in a lump sum at a fixed rate.
 You repay the money in installments over a period of time, usually between two and five years.
 Taking out a personal loan is usually cheaper than using a credit card.

 9 Steps to Get a Personal Loan